-Urbanisation spells both hope and despair to the lower class, unskilled Indian woman.
-For many women, migration to the mega-cities seems like the best way to earn some more money to be able to save, create a less busy life and to provide their families with a more certain future.
+Urbanisation spells both hope and despair, with regard to gender, to the lower class, unskilled Indian woman.
+For many women, migration to the mega-cities seems like the best way to earn some more money to save.
+Also, to create a less busy life and to provide their families with a more certain future.

 For some, it is an outlet to escape an abusive husband or lack of opportunities for paid work in the villages.

-As popular culture propaganda works to present cities as images of economic prosperity, women from rural areas move with the hope of gaining some autonomy, and independent possession of some asset for the future.
+Popular culture propaganda works to present cities as images of economic prosperity.
+Women from rural areas move with hope of gaining some autonomy, and independent possession of some asset for the future.

 Exploring narratives of migration: hope, force and desperation

 Based in South Kolkata, Papiya is a classic example of a rural woman moving to a megacity after marriage.
-In fact, her mother also moved with her to the city and they both take on the responsibility of earning for the house while Papiya’s husband is a drunk who works occasionally as a contractual driver for various people.
+In fact, her mother also moved with her to the city and they both take on the responsibility of earning for the house.
+Papiya’s husband is an alcoholic who works occasionally as a contractual driver for various people.

 “Dreams about a better future got my mother interested in marrying me off early.
 I was just 13.”

 Papiya regretfully recalled as she scrubbed the floor getting her own home ready for the day.
 After her own housework was done, she had to go to work at 5 different houses.